 Contact your local utility location service.
 They will visit your yard and mark off vital services with water-soluble paint.
 This service is usually free.

 If the slide is to be located on grass, remove the turf with the flat shovel.
-Once the turf is gone, use a two-by-four with the bubble level to check for level.
+Once the turf is gone, use a two-by-four with the bubble level to check for evenness.
 Scrape away high areas and add extra dirt to low areas.

 Mark Post Locations